 Yes again , this all started with Renato coming to me late 2010 talking about doing an ABARTH OT1600 from the sedan body but not finding one after 6 months he ended up building a ABARTH OT2000 America from the ’66 coupe body, as you can see in his project page!
 So after that conversation with Renato about ABARTHS, that “Italian Love Affair” returned in me, like a cheap Italian seafood dish with repeats all that week! mainly because I have always wanted an OT!
 So after hunting around for quite awhile and even putting a Wanted add in the local rag, Renato and I found every chicken coop with a Fiat badge and wheels in WA!!….then finally someone rang about my wanted add.
 Quickly Renato and I went down to Rockingham to look.
 This undamaged Red Fiat 850 sedan was a nice one (half stripped) but was way out of my budget for such a project(the wife grabbed my wallet!).
 So I went home empty handed that time.
 Later, Freddie(from Rockingham) advertised it in the same local rag for much less money and then several people mainly from the Fiat Lancia Club contacted me to hurry up and buy it! …So yes thanks to those people, and Freddie, I have bought it!!

-This will be a long process due to other projects in front of this one, Bruce’s RHD BMW M3 and of course Renato’s Abarth 2000 America!
+This will be a long process due to other projects in front of this one!

 An ABSOLUTE MUST , join a Fiat Car Club in your part of the world, no one is more help to your project than someone who shares your Passion !

-Action – The Fiat is picked up and back in Perth.
+Long Term Action Plan- The Fiat is picked up and back in Perth.
 Now the fun begins in finding what I have really purchased: rust, broken mountings and studs, etc!
-A 2ltr motor from a going 1980 Fiat 132-2000 has been acquired (swapped for an old BMW).
+A Fiat Twincam motor has been acquired .
 This motor will be Stripped then Rebuilt with New Rings/bearings/Seals/Gaskets, lightly ported and serviced head, Polished and Balanced Crankshaft.
-New alloy twin sidedraft manifold with New original Euro’ Weber 45carbs, the ugly standard 132 2000 5-52 deg, cams are replaced (with many thanks!)with a set of 30/70 deg’ regrinds from FLCC President Sam, then the single outlet cast exhaust header replaced with mandrel bent extractors to a one-in-two out s/s muffler , then all the good Abarth stuff, Sump and spacer, cam covers, front grill,etc……..Epico, non vedo l’ora!
+New alloy twin sidedraft manifold with New original Euro’ Deloro DLHA45 Carbies, the ugly standard cams are replaced with a set of 124bc then the cast exhaust header replaced with mandrel bent extractors four-into-two ,out into s/s muffler , then all the good Abarth stuff, Sump and spacer, cam covers, front grill,etc……..Epico, non vedo l’ora!

-Update January 2014- The little Red beast has been delivered to the workshop and motor removed for a better look at the scope of work….OMG what have I done!
+Update January 2014- The little Red beast has been delivered to the workshop and motor removed for a better look at the scope of work….OMG what have I done……never could this one be an original car!